randomdude163/RedridgeEssentials/README.md

 <img src="images/square_minimap.png" width="300"/>

+## RogueTargetMacro
+This AddOn creates and updates a macro for targeting the highest level rogue you kill during a fight.
+The macro is updated automatically after every fight as soon as you leave combat.
+The macro targets the rogue, casts Hunter's Mark, sends your pet to attack, and casts Arcane Shot.
+You can bind this macro to your action bar and use it to easily corpse camp rogues: Just spam this macro while you wait for him to resurrect.
+However, I do not endorse this behavior in any way!

 ## LifetimeKillsAlert
 This AddOn notifies you once you reach a certain number of lifetime honorable kills.
 Useful if you want to make a screenshot of a specific number of honorable kills.
 You can modify the alert threshold in the first line of code in the *LifetimeKillsAlert.lua* file.